GP Appraisals and Revalidation

 After the appraisal meeting

-Your appraiser will write a summary of the appraisal which will be submitted to the responsible officer who will retain it.
+Then it will be submitted, together with your comments (if any) to the responsible officer who will retain it.

 Confidentiality.